Lapis0875/Moon-Lapis/README.md

+# Lapis0875's Github pages
+I made this website to use as my tech-blog and portfolio.
+I used Jekyll to construct this, and I used a theme **[Moon](https://taylantatli.github.io/Moon)** From here on down, I'll give you a description of the theme.

 # Moon Jekyll Theme [![Donate](https://img.shields.io/badge/paypal-donate-blue.svg)](https://www.paypal.me/taylantatli/0usd)

 ## `Sorry guys but there will be no update until I buy a new laptop.`

 ######(If you like this theme or using it, please give a :star: for motivation.)

 **[Moon](https://taylantatli.github.io/Moon)** is a minimal, one column jekyll theme.